MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter.md

 Consider these examples:

-*Baseless praise = weak*
+*Baseless praise: weak*

     I am excited to apply to GeneriCo because we both value high quality code and making awesome products.

-*Familiarity with the industry = strong*
+*Familiarity with the industry: strong*

     A cloud-based point of sale allows businesses to centralize their transaction data like never before.
-I would love to help build GeneriCo's product and finally bring retail into the cloud.
+I would love to help build GeneriCo's product and finally bring retail to the cloud.

 Cover the following points, not necessarily in this order: